-I utilize a control of the medium and an allowance
+When I paint, I try to balance my control of the medium with an allowance

 for the accidental.
 Shifts of the image occur during the painting process and

 become part of the finished piece.
-The tension between random acts and planned decisions
+The tension between random acts and

 About my Photography